Alex-Bumblebee/-LVOS-Menu-User/README.md

 **How to use**

 - Press H for open menu
-- Controls : Arrows = Up, Down, Right, Left for navigate and Entrer for validate
+- Controls : Arrows = Up, Down, Right, Left for navigate, Entrer for validate and Backspace for back

 **Menu User features**